Wickes Hall 131-A

 If your student has documented disabilities, the Office of Disability Services coordinates support services.
 Support services include note-taking paper, assistive listening devices, alternate testing arrangements, power assisted doors in all buildings, handouts in Braille, and OCR computers with scanners.

 [ top ]

 Encouraging your students to take advantage of free tutoring and help will not only relieve your student’s anxiety, but ultimately help them enjoy their class work, be less apprehensive, and achieve better grades.
-Help Center services are free.
+The Center for Academic Achievement services are free.

 |Zanhow||(989) firstname.lastname@example.org||Ann Colburn-Collins|

 Free tutorial assistance is available in select first and second year courses such as accounting, biology, chemistry, economics, history, physics, and psychology and more in the Center for Academic Achievement.